epif4nio/hacker-answering-machine/README.md

 This python program will pick an incomming call, play an audio welcoming msg, wait for the caller to press some digits and play an audio message.

-Voice messages are generated using google's text-to-speech API.
+Voice messages are generated using google's text-to-speech API:

-Press 1 for the weather report for today.
+- Press 1 for the weather report for today.
-Press 2 for the weather report for tomorrow.
+- Press 2 for the weather report for tomorrow.
-Press 3 for a random fact.
+- Press 3 for a random fact.
-Press 4 to listen to a joke.
+- Press 4 to listen to a joke.
-Press 5 to hack the planet.
+- Press 5 to hack the planet (play a sample from the movie Hackers).

 Weather forecasts (in portuguese) provided by [IPMA](https://ipma.pt)

+To use option '5' you have to create the directory `./samples/hackers` and save your samples there (I didn't include the samples due to copyright issues).

+Check Pradeep Singh's blog (below) to learn how to create the samples (mono, Unsigned 8-bit PCM, 8KHz wavs).

 # Credits